gardenjs/gardenjs/README.md

 * actionbar as it´s own component (so we can move scss as css into file)
 * sidebarnav: toggle nav items, add toggle icon
-* actionbar: give btn a class if sidebar is toggled to set padding-right with same value as inside the topbar (set title with same distance to left then menu icon)
+* actionbar: give btn a class if sidebar is toggled to set padding-right with same value as inside the topbar (set title with same distance to left then menu icon) maybe via a body class for sidebar is open/closed is needed
 * prevent horizontal drag bar from slipping out of view when moving
 * manage dark-mode of frameworks like carrots:
 * set "class dark" inside iframe
 * set bg-color of stage via config file for dark mode & light (default)?

 ### Longterm ToDo´s